 Crown HVO in Two Dennis Eagle Refuse Collection Vehicles: BCP Council Case Study

 BCP Council is trialling Crown HVO fuel in two of its Dennis Eagle refuse collection vehicles, at one of its Poole sites.
 The vehicles under test are both powered by Euro VI compliant Volvo engines.
 Hydrotreated Vegetable Oil is approved for use in Volvo engines as well as many other OEMs, ensuring long-term reliability when fuelled by the advanced renewable fuel.

-Crown HVO fuel offers a quick and straightforward solution to BCP’s climate change responsibilities and marks a huge step in the right direction towards becoming carbon neutral by 2030.
+Crown HVO fuel offers a quick and straightforward solution to BCP’s climate change responsibilities and marks a huge step in the right direction towards its pledge becoming carbon neutral by 2030.

 The Crown HVO fuel trial

 BCP wishes to ensure that Crown HVO will have no detrimental effect on the operation of the two vehicles that have been earmarked for trial and have dedicated a 5000-litre tank to receive HVO.
 The trial is scheduled to run for an initial six-week period.
 Fuel offtake will be monitored for the test vehicles, thus enabling average fuel consumption and carbon dioxide emissions to be calculated and allowing a cost vs benefit model to be developed.
 Crown Oil expects that HVO will be able to save approximately 40Mt of GHG CO2 per year per refuse vehicle with further savings open to the user when used to fuel BCP Council’s wider fleet.

 As part of the trial, Crown Oil also uplifted 5KL of redundant biofuel from BCP’s Hatch Pond facility, free of charge to clear space in what would have otherwise been a redundant fuel tank.